ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ## Client Generating Request {#client-request}

-When generating a DNS query to a DNS responder that supports EDE OPT, the client includes the Extended DNS Error option (Section 2 of
-{{!RFC8914}}) in the OPT pseudo-RR {{!RFC6891}} with the OPTION-LENGTH field set to 2, the INFO-CODE field set to "0" (Other Error), and an empty EXTRA-TEXT field.
+When generating a DNS query the client includes the EDE option ({{Section 2 of !RFC8914}}) in the OPT pseudo-RR {{!RFC6891}} to elicit the EDE option in the DNS response.
+It SHOULD use an OPTION-LENGTH of 2, the INFO-CODE field set to "0" (Other Error), and an empty EXTRA-TEXT field.
 This signal indicates that the client desires that the server responds in accordance with the present specification.

 ## Server Generating Response {#server-response}